 A bookmaker has opened themselves up for criticism after controversially offering odds on Oscar Pistorius’s murder trial.

-Somewhat tastelessly placed in the ‘Novelty Bets’ section of the website, Paddy Power have come under fire on social media for their ‘gone too far’ offering.
+Somewhat tastelessly placed in the ‘Novelty Bets’ section of the website, case Paddy Power have come under fire on social media for their ‘gone too far’ offering.

-Under the title ‘Premeditated murder charge verdict’, the bookmaker has offered odds on ‘Guilty’ and ‘Not guilty’ ahead of the start of the trial.
+Under the title ‘Premeditated murder charge verdict’, mind the bookmaker has offered odds on ‘Guilty’ and ‘Not guilty’ ahead of the start of the trial.